rashmi-sandarekha/PlanitTestPortal/README.md

 #### 2. Cucumber with Gherkin

-The default Cypress does not include Cucumber and, the Gov Tech has optimized the BDD Framework using Cucumber- Gherkin.
+The default Cypress does not include Cucumber and, this has optimized the BDD Framework using Cucumber- Gherkin.

 #### 3. Folder Structre